denisidoro/navi/README.md

 There are 3 ways to use **navi**:

 - by typing `navi` in the terminal and hitting \<Enter>
+   - pros: you have access to all possible subcommands and flags
 - by invoking it via a [shell widget](docs/installation.md#installing-the-shell-widget) in the terminal
-   - this way, the shell history is correctly populated (e.g. `docker run alpine` instead of `navi`) and you can edit the command as you wish before executing it
+   - pros: the shell history is correctly populated (i.e. the actual command you ran instead of `navi`) and you can edit the command as you wish before executing it
 - as an [Alfred workflow](docs/alfred.md)

 Cheatsheet repositories